One of the most romantic and beautiful places in Wales is Pentre Ifan. This is one of the best preserved Neolithic

 It is not entirely clear how originated the name "Pentre Ifan" – it could mean "A village of Ivan", but some explain it as "5 Stones Heaven" – Pentray Eevan.

 It is also not entirely clear – why Neolithic people built this structure.
 Excavations in 1936 – 1937 and 1958 – 1959 (both organized by William Francis Grimes) did not find any burials here – just some sherds of Neolithic pottery and flint tools were found, as well as a pit with signs of burning and smaller postholes.
 Pentre Ifan was built sometimes around 3500 BC.

 Nevertheless it is considered that this structure was used for communal burial and – possibly, also as a ritual center.

 Seven large stones still remain in their original positions.
 The most striking feature of Pentre Ifan is the enormous, 5.1 m long capstone (some 16 tonnes heavy), standing on the sharp tips of three upright stones.
 Capstone has been raised 2.4 m above the ground.

 One upright stone still is blocking the entrance into the cist – there are a cup mark and a ring hewn in it.
 Several more stones are scattered around.

 This is all that remains of a much larger structure.
-It is considered that originally Pentre Ifan was 36.6 m long and 17 m wide mound with a dry stone wall at the crescent formed the entrance into the cist.
+It is considered that originally Pentre Ifan was 36.6 m long and 17 m wide mound with a dry stone wall at the crescent that formed the entrance into the cist.
 Presently exposed stones were covered with a mound.

 The chamber between these stones is 3 m long, 2 m wide, and 3 m high (the ground inside was made lower).

 To the east is located fallen 2.74 m long stone.

 Pentre Ifan is located on a hilltop, with beautiful views of the surrounding rural landscape.

-This is a beloved site – it is welcoming, a visitor loves to sit down below the capstone and contemplate the surrounding landscape.
+This is a beloved site – it is welcoming, and a visitor loves to sit down below the capstone and contemplate the surrounding landscape.
 In Victorian times ladies and gentleman even enjoyed their picnics seated on the top of the dolmen.